SAP/project-foxhound/taint/README.md

 TODO: intercept the local storage call and add the taint information to storage as well (e.g. via JSON?)

+#### WebIDL Sources
+It is now possible to add taint sources to WebIDL getters by adding the TaintSource attribute.
+See dom/webidl/Screen.webidl for an example.

 ### Sinks